Chart Color Schemes

 Oak Flats is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Oak Flats, as per the latest Census evaluation, 82.2% of dwellings were houses, with the remaining 17.7% consisting of semi-detached homes, apartments, and other dwelling types.
-This compares to Non-Metro NSW's figures of 79.0% houses and 21.0% other dwellings.
-The home ownership rate in Oak Flats was 42.6%, with mortgaged properties at 32.9% and rented ones at 24.6%.
-The median monthly mortgage repayment in the area was $1,950, lower than Non-Metro NSW's average of $2,167.
+The dwelling structure in Oak Flats, as per the latest Census, consisted of 82.2% houses and 17.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 82.0% houses and 18.0% other dwellings.
+The home ownership level in Oak Flats was 42.6%, with mortgaged dwellings at 32.9% and rented ones at 24.6%.
+The median monthly mortgage repayment was $1,950, lower than Non-Metro NSW's average of $2,167.
 The median weekly rent figure in Oak Flats was $440, compared to Non-Metro NSW's $375.
-Nationally, Oak Flats' mortgage repayments were higher at $1,950 versus the Australian average of $1,863, while rents were substantially higher at $440 compared to the national figure of $375.
+Nationally, Oak Flats' median monthly mortgage repayment is higher at $1,950 versus Australia's average of $1,863, while the median weekly rent is substantially above the national figure of $375.

 Frequently Asked Questions - Housing